Battery Recycling for Businesses

 Battery Recycling Tips and Information

 Recycling batteries conserves valuable materials, such as plastic and metal.
-While batteries are essential in powering our every day lives, they contain contain toxic metals.
+While batteries are essential in powering our every day lives, they contain toxic metals.
 Therefore, properly disposing – and recycling – these hazardous devices is critical for preserving community and environmental well-being.
 Lead-acid batteries are the most recycled type of battery, with a 97% reuse rate.

 Know Your Power